robrwo/Plack-Middleware-Statsd/README.md

     - Removed the INSTALL file.
 - Tests
     - Added more author tests.
+    - Moved author tests into the xt directory.
 - Toolchain
     - Ensure local-lib is not included in distribution.